-Thousands of sons of this land has sacrificed their lives to defend the honour and integrity of this country.
-Ten of them were awarded Nishan-e-Haider and one of them Hilal-e-Kashmir (the highest military awards of Pakistan and Azad Kashmir), in recognition of their great courage and bravery and the supreme sacrifice.
+Thousands of sons of this land have sacrificed their lives to defend the honour and integrity of this country.
+Ten of them were awarded the Nishan-e-Haider and one of them the Hilal-e-Kashmir, the highest military awards of Pakistan and Azad Kashmir, in recognition of their great courage, bravery, and supreme sacrifice.
 Two of them are not even buried in Pakistan.
 One of those two heroes is Major Muhammad Akram Shaheed, the subject of this post.

 The monument to this brave soldier is located in Jhelum city.
 In this itinerary, Qazi Riaz Ahmad of Kandwal was with me.
-Our first target was this monument, which is located right in Jhelum city at 32°55'47.65"N; 73°43'48.74"E
+Our first target was this monument, situated right in Jhelum city at 32°55'47.65"N, 73°43'48.74"E.

 میجر محمد اکرم شہید نشانِ حیدر نکاں کلاں ضلع جہلم میں پیدا ہوئے۔ آپ نے ابتدائی تعلیم ملٹری کالج جہلم سے حاصل کی اور 13 اکتوبر 1963کمیشن حاصل کرکے 4 ایف ایف میں تعینات ہوئے۔ 1971 کی پاک وہند جنگ میں آپ مشرقی پاکستان کے محاذ پر تھے اور وہیں 5 دسمبر کو جام شہادت نوش فرمایا۔